flux-framework/flux-core/doc/man1/flux-jobs.rst

    option is used, then each child instance in the hierararchy is listed with its stats.

+**--recurse-all**
+   By default, jobs not owned by the user running ``flux jobs`` are skipped with ``-R, --recursive``, because normally Flux instances only permit the instance owner to connect.
+This option forces the command to attempt to recurse into the jobs of other users.
+Implies ``--recursive``.

 **-L, --level**\ *=N*
    With ``-R, --recursive``, stop recursive job listing at level **N**.
    Levels are counted starting at 0, so ``flux jobs -R --level=0`` is